HongyunQiu/QUARCS_QT-SeverProgram/README.md

 	pkg-config opencv --modversion

 3、Install QHYCCD SDK
 -
-Download link for the compressed package: https://www.qhyccd.com/file/repository/publish/SDK/240109/sdk_linux64_24.01.09.tgz
+Download link for the compressed package: https://www.qhyccd.com/file/repository/publish/SDK/240109/sdk_linux64_24.01.09.tgz  (This link is the x86/64 platform.
+If you are using ARM you need to download the ARM version, it can be found on QHYCCD website)

 Installation steps: